 When talking about network security, its technical side is usually the one that gets the most attention.
 This is because the network can serve as a direct route for hackers from outside the perimeter to access the data stored on your network.
 Therefore, the main purpose of technical security is to seal off private data internally and externally.

-As the data is constantly passed between different departments and employees, its security in transit is one of the key risks.
+As the data is constantly passed between different departments and employees, its transit security is a key risk.
 Technical solutions will be the ones that deal with encryption, hashing, and other technologies that scramble data to make its hijacking more difficult.

 Physical network protection

-While the main focus of network security is usually making it harder to penetrate remotely, it can be harmful to neglect the infrastructure's physical security.
-All networks have to rely on physical hardware, and it can be very easy to interfere with network components.
+While the main focus of network security usually makes it harder to penetrate remotely, neglecting the infrastructure's physical security can be harmful.
+All networks must rely on physical hardware, and interfering with network components can be very easy.
 This may bypass even the smartest technical security setup you have.

-Usually, physical network protection solutions have more to do with door locks and ID passes to seal off server rooms and other areas.
-The main idea is that the harder it is to get in the room with a server, the lower the risk that this will be exploited by hackers that may decide to infiltrate the building physically.
+Usually, physical network protection solutions have more to do with door locks, and ID passes to seal off server rooms and other areas.
+The main idea is that the harder it is to get in the room with a server, the lower the risk that this will be exploited by hackers who may decide to infiltrate the building physically.

 Administrative network protection